The Alternator Warning Light Indicates

 What the Alternator Warning Light Indicates

 The alternator warning light, often depicted as a battery symbol (a stylized battery with a plus and minus symbol) or a charging symbol, illuminates when the alternator isn't functioning correctly or is failing to charge the battery adequately.
-This indicates a serious problem because, without a properly functioning alternator, your car will eventually lose all electrical power.
+That said, this indicates a serious problem because, without a properly functioning alternator, your car will eventually lose all electrical power.
 The light might come on steadily or flash intermittently – both require immediate attention.

 • Flashing Light: A flashing alternator light can indicate a more intermittent problem, potentially a loose connection, a problem with the voltage regulator, or even a failing alternator diode.
 While seemingly less serious than a constant light, it still necessitates prompt action.